Developer-Gitonga/Developer-Gitonga/README.md

 ![](https://komarev.com/ghpvc/?username=developer-gitonga)

-- 🔭 I’m currently working at [iTalanta/elewa](https://iTalanta.com) in the Front-end development Team
+- 🔭 I’m currently working at [iTalanta/elewa](https://iTalanta.com) in the Front-End Development Team
 - 🌱 I’m currently learning more on Observability and better DevOps Practices
 - 💬 Ask me about **Typescript, JS and Python**
 - 📫 How to reach me: [@GitongaDev](https://twitter.com/GitongaDev) on Twitter